 There are several treatments for TMJ that can be performed at home.
 Both over-the-counter and prescription medications can alleviate pain and promote muscle relaxation; alternating heat and ice to the affected area can also be helpful.
 Eating soft foods during "flare-ups" helps to give the jaw a much-needed rest.
 Holding the mouth properly - teeth slightly apart - relieves unnecessary pressure.
 Stress-relief therapy like yoga or massage may also help the patient achieve a more relaxed overall state.

 Treatment with Nite Guard

-With Nite Guard, you can find relief for jaw pain and headaches caused by temporomandibular joint disorder.
-This device is custom made to fit each person’s unique bite, and works by activating a nerve reflex that reduces muscle tension and keeps your back teeth from touching during sleep.
-As the tension from clenching is suppressed, migraines, dental damage and other symptoms are diminished.
+With Nite Guard, you can find relief from jaw pain and headaches caused by temporomandibular joint disorder.
+This device is custom-made to fit each person’s unique bite and works by activating a nerve reflex that reduces muscle tension and keeps your back teeth from touching during sleep.
+As the tension from clenching is suppressed, migraines, dental damage, and other symptoms are diminished.
 Other types of dental guards are also effective for reducing jaw pain and headaches.
 Your dentist will help you determine the best oral appliance for your specific needs and your best outcome.

 Call Montgomery Dental Care in Montgomery, OH at (513) 793-5703 for more information!